gem-pasteur/macsylib/doc/source/user_guide/functioning.rst

 .. _functioning:

-MacSyFinder's search engine
+MacSyLib's search engine
 ===========================

 ********************
 Functioning overview
 ********************

 ..
-A. MacSyFinder is run from the command-line using a variety of input files and options.
+A. MacSyLib run using a variety of input files and options.
    See :ref:`input-dataset-label` for more details.

 ..
 B. Depending on the input dataset type ("ordered" or "unordered"),